rauljordan/reinforcement-learning/README.md

-# MDP Learning
+# Reinforcement Learning

-Markov Decision Processes Implemented in Javascript!
+A complete library for reinforcement learning built entirely in Javascript es6!

-This package implements an MDP with common functions using dynamic programming in javascript such as policy iteration and value iteration.
+Specifically, This package implements methods to solve Markov Decision Processes using dynamic programming and iterative methods such as policy iteration and value iteration.
 Currently in early stages.

 ## Basic Usage

-* npm install mdp-learning
+* npm install reinforcement-learning

 ## Kudos